jeramyleon/Learning-Python/libraries/dearpygui/2-dpg-structure-overview/readme.md

 !Warning
 The maual render loop must be created after `setup_dearpygui`

-ITEM OVERVIEW
+Item Overview
 ----------------------------------------------------------------------------

 DPG can be broken down into Items, UI items, Containers

 Items:

-    - Items are anything in the library (i.e button, registries, windows, etc).
+    Items are anything in the library (i.e button, registries, windows, etc).

 UI Items:

-    - Any item in DPG that has a visual component (i.e. button, listbox,window, etc).
+    Any item in DPG that has a visual component (i.e. button, listbox,window, etc).

 Containers:

     Items that can hold other items. (i.e. window, groups, registries, etc).

-THE PRIMARY WINDOW
+The Primary Window
 -------------------------------------------------------------------------------

 DPG can assign one window to be the primary window.
 The primary window will fill the viewport and always be drawn behind other windows.

 code: the-primary-window.py